Characters: Team Fortress 2 Offense

 The Scout provides examples of:

-- American Accents: Boston, although he sounds like he's from Brooklyn (which is intended).
+- American Accents: He's supposed to be from Boston, but sounds like he's from Brooklyn (which is intentional).

 - Animal Motifs: Rabbits.
 He's fast and he has buck teeth.
 The following domination lines support this: